fpeterek/strojove-uceni/football-performance/README.md

 ![Counter Attack Goals](plots/CounterAttackGoals_champions_league.png)

+It is important to mention that this graph contains the total number of goals per season, not goals per match.

 Since each team only plays a few matches in the Champions League, the results are unconclusive.
 Smaller teams from cluster 4 didn't score many goals, and a portion of not many is unlikely to be a lot.